Food Justice Scholar-Activist/Activist-Scholar (FJSAAS) Community of Practice

 - Building upon existing theoretical work on the intersections between theory and practice, including in feminist, (post)marxist, critical race, indigenous, environmental justice, and social movement scholarship, as well as geography, as we move forward with evolving food justice work.

 Remote: We hold regular video/conference calls through which we continue to build our work together.
 The meetings are open to all, including community-based activists, independent scholars, academics, and professional geographers.

 In Person: We also meet at AAG meetings each year.
-In 2019, we will meet at the AAG conference in Washington D.C. on April 4, from 5-6:40 pm.
-Additionally, we are co-hosting the Radical Food Geographies, full day pre-AAG conference that will take place in D.C. on April 2.
+In April 2019, we co-hosted the Radical Food Geographies, full day pre-AAG conference that in Washington, D.C.
 See the Events page for further details.
 In 2020, we will meet at the AAG conference in Denver, Colorado.
 Please check back for more details.

 We may also meet at other conferences throughout the year that are related to our goals.